maurovz/MarvelHeroes/README.md

 ## MarvelAPIMVVM
 This project is a basic demonstration of the MVVM architecture in iOS.
-It demonstrates the usage of SwiftUI with Combine, as well as Unit Testing.
+It demonstrates the usage of UIKit with Combine, as well as Unit Testing.
 The app consists of a list of the newest Marvel heroes, with it's own detail view with additional information.

 ## Build status